dpwomenintech/git_1/README.md

 In the future you may have multiple branches you are working on.
 To switch between these branches use the checkout command ```git checkout BRANCHNAME```

 #### Creating a text file
-You can create a text file many different ways one way is to use git bash by running ```touch fileName.txt``` or by right clicking in the directory in file explorer and selecting "New" then "Text File"
+You can create a text file many different ways one way is to use git bash by running ```touch fileName.txt``` or by right clicking in the directory in file explorer and selecting "New" then "Text File."
+Inside the text file write your name & favorite food.

 ### Commit your code
 Commiting your code is essentially taking a snapshot of the work you have done since the last snapshot.
 You should commit your code every time there is a significant change or you are done working for the period/day.